Death by Taxes, Part 3:

 Depending on the type of property being sold, a formal appraisal may be required.
-Commercial property and income producing property is much harder to value than a residential home.
+Commercial property and income-producing property is much harder to value than a residential home.
 Therefore, it is best to get an appraisal done as quickly as possible after the owner has passed.
-This can relieve the estate of any ongoing complications in regards to value of the property.
+This can relieve the estate of any ongoing complications in regard to value of the property.

 As far as residential property goes, the IRS will usually accept the selling price as the fair market value as long as the home is sold within six months to one year.
 If the home is not expected to be sold within that time period, you don’t necessarily need a formal appraisal.
 Hiring a few brokers to walk through the home and give their best estimate should be sufficient.

 Assuming that the home is sold relatively quickly, there is typically little to no gain or loss, resulting in little to no tax due.